-- 1. Choice of individual truly reflects the participant's wishes and desires; - 2.
-The provision of services by the non-legal representative is in the best interests of the participant; - 3.
-The provision of support by the non-legal representative is appropriate and based on the participant's identified support needs; and - 4.
-A Designated Representative form that establishes the non-legal representative to direct services on the participant's behalf is completed in accordance with applicable federal and State laws and regulations governing the program.
+1. Choice of individual truly reflects the participant's wishes and desires;

+2. The provision of services by the non-legal representative is in the best interests of the participant;

+3. The provision of support by the non-legal representative is appropriate and based on the participant's identified support needs; and g.
-g.
 Participant-Directed Services.
 Specify the participant direction opportunity (or opportunities) available for each waiver service that is specified as participant-directed in Appendix C-1/C-3.